stride3d/stride-docs/en/manual/engine/entity-component-model/introduction.md

 does not really do anything.
 It is mostly just a "bag of components".

 The selection of components on an entity decides what it does.
-An entity with a collider component can collider, an entity with a sound component can make a noise, etc.
+An entity with a collider component can collide, an entity with a sound component can make a noise, etc.

 ## Differing opinions